jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 In this document, I will describe the basic procedure working with a distributed repository like GitHub, dealing with respositories, branches, update, commits, etc..
 These guidelines will depend on the type of project and number of people you are working with.

+##3.
+GIT CONTEXT STAGE AREA vs REPOSITORY AREA

+The Git directory is where Git stores the metadata and object database for your project.
+This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

+The working tree is a single checkout of one version of the project.
+These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

+The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+It’s sometimes referred to as the “index”, but it’s also common to refer to it as the staging area.

+The basic Git workflow goes something like this:

+- You modify files in your working tree.
+- You stage the files, adding snapshots of them to your staging area.
+- You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

+If a particular version of a file is in the Git directory, it’s considered committed.
+If it has been modified and was added to the staging area, it is staged.
+And if it was changed since it was checked out but has not been staged, it is modified.
+In Git Basics, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.

 ##1.
 Branches

 Firstly, you must have a repository already **created**.